-The Partner’s Healing & Empowerment Online Forum will be a space for you to:
+The Partner’s Healing & Empowerment Online Community will be a space for you to:

 - Gain clarity and confidence through connecting with other partners dealing with the same issues you’re facing.